LeaVerou/proposal-class-spread/README.md

 console.log(new A().foo()); // 2
 ```

+As discussed in the [comparison with decorators](#decorators) section below, when class decorators are primarily meant to modify classes and class members, rather than to compose classes from building blocks.
+While they _can_ be used for this purpose, they simply provide better ergonomics over these two patterns, rather than a new mechanism to compose classes from building blocks.

 In other areas of the language, the **spread syntax** can be used to compose an object from multiple other objects of the same or similar type.
 We have it for iterables: